MetaboyNft/claims/docs/Guide.md

 ## 2. Provision the Azure resources
 While in Azure you will need to provision the following to your account:

 ### 2.1.
-Microsoft SQL Server Database with the following tables and columns.
+Microsoft SQL Server Database
-Provision a Microsoft SQL Server Databasew with the following tables.
+Provision a Microsoft SQL Server Database with the following tables.
 - ![image](https://user-images.githubusercontent.com/5258063/202931174-3af41ea3-cdca-4143-b0a4-c735915e5fe1.png)

 The SQL statements for table creation are as followings